redis/redis-doc/commands/geoadd.md

 enough bits from the less significant part of the sorted set score, and computing the score range to query in the sorted set for each area.

-What Earth model it uses?
+What Earth model does it use?
 ---

 It just assumes that the Earth is a sphere, since the used distance formula